PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 mentioned in the legend.

 > This has been fixed to the best of my knowledge, please do bring up specific
-> examples if some remain
+> examples if some remain.

 Figure 2: the figures appear in another order than in the legend.